Coherent Springer theory and the categorical Deligne-Langlands correspondence: Traces of representations of convolution categories

-Now recall that Proposition \ref{traceRelationship} identifies the vertical trace $\hh(\Coh(Z)),\ast)$ as the endomorphisms of the distinguished object in the horizontal trace $\hh(\Coh(Z),\ast)$, the Hochschild homology category of the monoidal category $\Coh(Z)$, under the assumption that this object is compact.
-To apply this we need to use the description of this horizontal trace from~\cite{BNP}.
-We will use the following correspondence:\footnote{The intermediate term can be thought of as a path in $X$ whose endpoints lie in the same fiber over $Y$.}
+Recall that Theorem \ref{traceRelationship} identifies the vertical trace $\hh(\IndCoh(Z),\ast)$ as the endomorphism algebra of the distinguished object in the horizontal trace $\Tr(\IndCoh(Z),\ast)$, under the assumption that this distinguished object is compact (and a rigidity condition to be addressed in Theorem \ref{rigid}).
+In this section we discuss this horizontal trace in the context of convolution spaces following \cite{BNP}, slightly generalizing the main theorem of \emph{op. cit.}

-Note that the below theorem refers to a certain singular support locus $\Lambda_{X/Y}$; it will not appear in our story and we refer the reader to \cite{AG} \cite{BNP} for details.
-Note that the surjectivity condition is not needed; it is subsumed by the singular support condition. \begin{thm}~\cite[Theorem 3.3.1]{BNP} There is a canonical identification of the horizontal trace (or monoidal Hochschild homology) with the universal trace given by
+For this we require a discussion of singular supports; we summarize the main points and refer the reader to \cite{AG, BNP} for details.
+Note that singular supports do not appear in our main application Theorem \ref{thm endomorph}, since the singular support condition there is actually a classical support condition (see Remark \ref{no sing supp}). \begin{defn} Let $f: X \rightarrow Y$ be a representable map of quasi-smooth stacks. \begin{enumerate} \item We define the \emph{scheme of singularities} or (classical) \emph{odd cotangent bundle} to be